nf-core/metapep/docs/usage.md

 | `taxon_id`    | Chosen Taxids for the microbiome condition (Must be on strain level). |
 | `assembly_id` | Specific assembly id for a strain level taxid.                        |
 | `abundance`   | Abundance of strain level taxid and/or assembly id.                   |

+### Input type proteins

+The input type proteins allows the user to directly provide a protein FASTA file per condition, skipping the protein prediction step.
+Each protein sequence in the FASTA file becomes its own entity, named after the FASTA record ID.

+The microbiome path corresponds to a protein FASTA file (`.fa`, `.fa.gz`, `.fasta`, `.fasta.gz`).

 ## Running the pipeline